Zabrane/qlnd/doc/LightningTickerplants.md

   export LND_DIR=/path/to/my/.lnd
 ```

-During library loading this environmental variable is used to locate and read the TLS certificate
+During library loading, this environment variable is used to locate and read the TLS certificate
 and Macaroon token created by `lnd` on startup, which are used for secure communication and
 authentication with the node, respectively.